gloomiau/gloomiau/README.md

 ##### ˶ˊᜊˋ˶)) CAT'S EVERYWHERE .ᐟ.ᐟ SO CUTEEE .ᐟ.ᐟ
 ![](https://files.catbox.moe/zl4cue.gif)
-I'm mostly online when talking to **Loveine**, so i might not notice if you talk to me thru public chat.
-I have low social battery and sudden mood swings that may affect social interactions as well.
+ _I'm mostly online when talking to **Loveine**, so i might not notice if you talk to me thru public chat.
+I have low social battery and sudden mood swings that may affect social interactions as well._

 _If I disappear outta nowhere, I'm just overwhelmed or my phone died.
 I might come back later, or not._

-please DNI if you're gonna RP w me or if you're a double (Another Azul Riako/Yume/Whatever)
+_please **DNI** if you're gonna RP w me , if you like incest and lolisho or if you're a double ( **Another Azul riako / yume** )_
 <!--
 **gloomiau/gloomiau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.